 That flesh is heir to, ’tis a consummation

 In Hamlet, the tragic flaw determines his downfall in the play.
-And his tragic flaw is his indecisiveness that is due to grave thinking on the topic of whether vengeance is wrong or right, and whether to kill his father’s murderer or not.
-In the course of time, his relationship with his mother is spoiled and Ophelia commits suicide.
+And his tragic flaw is his indecisiveness, which is due to grave thinking on the topic of whether vengeance is wrong or right, and whether to kill his father’s murderer or not.
+In the course of time, his relationship with his mother is spoiled, and Ophelia commits suicide.
 He reveals this indecisiveness in this excerpt.